selskiyvrach/Values/README.md

 # Values
-Value&lt;T> class and it's subclasses purposed to handle value-types as reference-types.
+Value class and it's subclasses mainly purposed to handle value-types as reference-types.
+The feature is compact so all the classes reside in one file.
+You can briefly observe it's content via "Table of Contents" region at the head of the file.